 NIC bonding (or "NIC teaming") can improve server resiliency by using two or more physical NICs as if they were one: if one NIC within the bond fails, the server's network traffic will automatically be routed over the second NIC, ensuring server management connectivity.
 See Configuring NICs.

 View performance data for your VMs and managed servers on the Performance tab.
 Note that full performance data is only available for VMs with XenServer Tools installed.

 The tab provides real time monitoring of performance statistics across resource pools as well as graphical trending of virtual and physical machine performance.
-By default, graphs showing CPU, memory, network and disk I/O are included on the tab.
-Click Configure Graphs to add more performance data and change the appearance of the graphs; see Configuring Performance Graphs.
+By default, graphs showing CPU, memory, network I/O and disk I/O are displayed on the tab.
+Click Actions to add more performance data and change the appearance of the graphs.
+For more information, see Configuring Performance Graphs.

-You can also have XenCenter generate performance alerts when CPU, network I/O or disk I/O usage go over a specified threshold on a managed server or virtual machine; see Configuring Performance Alerts.
+Performance alerts can be generated when CPU, memory usage, network, storage throughput, or VM disk activity go over a specified threshold on a managed server, virtual machine, or storage repository.
+For more information, see Configuring Performance Alerts.